mihaiaustrianu/taskmanager/README.md

   <li><b>TaskStore:</b> Manages task data and persistence in localStorage.</li>
   <li><b>TaskBoardView:</b> Renders tasks in their respective columns.</li>
   <li><b>ModalView:</b> Handles task creation and editing modal.</li>
-  <li><b>TaskController:</b> Mediates between views and data store, handles events.</li>
+  <li><b>AppController:</b> Mediates between views and data store, handles events.</li>
   <li><b>TaskView:</b> Renders individual tasks as cards.</li>
 </ul>

 <h2>3.
 Data Flows</h2>
-The app implements an MVC-inspired architecture, where the TaskController coordinates between TaskStore (model) and multiple views.
+The app implements an MVC-inspired architecture, where the AppController coordinates between TaskStore (model) and multiple views.
 This separation ensures maintainability, readability, and testability.
+The AppController is responsible for instantiating the views and the store, ensuring they are only created once during the application lifecycle.

 ![UMLDiagram drawio](https://github.com/user-attachments/assets/af2885ae-27b5-4284-ae2e-4fc468205bd5)